Creating Restricted Scope Component Templates in Compose

 }

-Now the TitleScope instance is accessible to the inner app, but the app can only access the TitleScope’s interface because TitleScope is public.
+Now, the TitleScope instance is accessible to the inner app, but the app can only interact with the TitleScope interface, as TitleScope is public.

 @Composable